ltrgoddard/thesis/temp.markdown

 resistant world external to the subject), but for the purposes of this thesis it is the first explanation which is most interesting.
-There is a fundamental contradiction implicit in Prynne’s statement: disclaiming personal authority in a letter voluntarily sent as part of (or at least in the wake of) an interview for a literary magazine.
-The interview will form part of what is perhaps the most famous and comprehensive set of interviews with 20th-century writers; interviews, moreover, with an explicitly biographical focus.
-The blurb for a 2006 collected volume describes the *Paris Review* interviews as ‘an essential and definitive record of the writing life.’[^476] It is Prynne’s first substantial interview since his conversation with Peter Orr for the British Council in 1964 and forms part of a more general easing-up of anti-biographical vigilance in recent years.
+There is a fundamental contradiction implicit in Prynne’s statement: disclaiming personal authority in a letter voluntarily sent in the wake of an interview for a literary magazine.
+The interview forms part of what is perhaps the most famous and comprehensive set of interviews with 20th-century writers; interviews, moreover, with an explicitly biographical focus.
+The blurb for a 2006 collected volume describes the *Paris Review* interviews as ‘an essential and definitive record of the writing life.’[^478] It is Prynne’s first substantial interview since his conversation with Peter Orr for the British Council in 1964 and forms part of a more general easing-up of anti-biographical vigilance in recent years.
 Representative of this tendency is the 2008 lecture-essay ‘Huts’, which is peppered with exactly the sort of biographical anecdote which Prynne deplores in his letter to Kotin and Dolven.
-(In fact, the term ‘anecdote’ is insufficient, referring etymologically—as Prynne implies in the letter—to ‘things unpublished’.[^477]) Near the beginning of the essay, for example, Prynne remarks that ‘those of my generation who can remember being conscripted for National Service will surely recall being assigned to camp huts for training and manifest discomforts; I used to sleep in rolled-up newspaper, in effort to keep out the fierce winds that blew in under the floorboards’.[^478] Later, he describes visiting huts in China, the Austrian alps and the German *Schwarzwald* over a period of more than forty years.
-This anecdotal style mirrors that used during readings at the beginning of his career: in his 1971 York Street Commune reading in Vancouver, Prynne covers topics ranging from his evacuation during the Second World War to his neighbours’ cat, often spending more time on anecdotes than on the poems themselves.[^479]
+(In fact, the term ‘anecdote’ is insufficient, referring etymologically—as Prynne implies in the letter—to ‘things unpublished’.[^479]) Near the beginning of the essay, for example, Prynne remarks that ‘those of my generation who can remember being conscripted for National Service will surely recall being assigned to camp huts for training and manifest discomforts; I used to sleep in rolled-up newspaper, in effort to keep out the fierce winds that blew in under the floorboards’.[^480] Later, he describes visiting huts in China, the Austrian alps and the German *Schwarzwald* over a period of more than forty years.
+This anecdotal style mirrors that used during readings at the beginning of his career: in his 1971 York Street Commune reading in Vancouver, Prynne covers topics ranging from his evacuation during the Second World War to his neighbours’ cat, often spending more time on anecdotes than on the poems themselves.[^481]

 Making use of such material for the purposes of biographical analysis allows Prynne to be reinserted into a broad, 20th-century literary